-Waveform machining is standard with Surfcam, no additional purchase necessary.
+Waveform machining is included on SURFCAM Licensees at the Standard and higher product levels, no additional purchase necessary.

 Waveform maintains a constant chip load for high speed machining.
 The tool moves in a smooth path to avoid sharp changes in direction, maintaining a constant/high feedrate.

 Waveform is available for both Milling and Turning operations.